zelevin/wordle/README.md

 [wordle_play.py](wordle_play.py)

 The script that actually uses the above algorithm dynamically to play without any knowledge of secret words.
+The responses should be entered in the same format as above (e.g., "__g_y"), case-insensitively.